peterjobes/jekyll-now/_posts/2019-05-27-beautiful-lies-edinburgh-marathon-2019.md

 Back on the road the head wind was intense.
 It hadn’t seem to give any benefit when it was behind us and yet turned into a raging hoolie when we started to run into it.
 Pushing on, I was able to keep up the pace through the twenty mile marker and started to believe it could be my day.

+>Pushing on, I was able to keep up the pace through the twenty mile marker and started to believe it could be my day.

 Twenty-one, twenty-two… at twenty-two I noticed my pace had begun to drop.
 The time was still where it should be for a 3:30 finish but the last mile had been too slow – I needed to speed up again if I was to get in on target.

 I tried to push myself and got quicker for a minute or two before hitting the wall catastrophically at mile twenty-three.
 I urged my legs to respond, all I needed was three eight minute miles, but there was nothing left.

 I paused to refuel but was struggling and the next two miles were a mixture of painful walking and running.
-I came through the twenty-five mile marker swaying pretty dramatically.
-It was here that a group of people noticed my plight and started to cheer.
-My name started to ripple through the crowd as they saw I was in trouble and that’s when I heard the beautiful lie:
+I came through the twenty-five mile marker swaying pretty dramatically when a group of people noticed my plight and started to cheer.
+My name rippled through the crowd as they saw I was in trouble and responded with support.
+That’s when I heard the beautiful lie:

 “Come on Peter, you’re looking good.”